axoflow/axosyslog-core-docs/content/docs/chapter-global-options/reference-options/_index.md

 *Description:* This option enables generating a globally unique ID.
 It is generated from the HOSTID and the RCPTID in the format of HOSTID@RCPTID.
 It has a fixed length: 16+@+8 characters.
 You can include the unique ID in the message by using the macro.
 For details, see [UNIQID]({{< relref "/docs/chapter-manipulating-messages/customizing-message-format/reference-macros/_index.md" >}}).

 Enabling this option automatically generates the HOSTID.
-The HOSTID is a persistent, 32-bits-long cryptographically secure pseudo random number, that belongs to the host that the `syslog-ng` is running on.
+The HOSTID is a persistent, 32-bits-long cryptographically secure pseudo random number, that belongs to the host that the AxoSyslog is running on.
 If the persist file is damaged, the HOSTID might change.

 Enabling this option automatically enables the RCPTID functionality.
 For details, see [RCPTID]({{< relref "/docs/chapter-manipulating-messages/customizing-message-format/reference-macros/_index.md" >}})